vegardege/pvstream/README.md

 pvstream = { git = "https://github.com/vegardege/pvstream" }
 ```

-To use `pvstream` in a python project, you can run:
+To use `pvstream` in a python project, you can run this in your virtual environment:

 ```python
 pip install maturin